 Prepare the Ingredients

-Remove any discolored outer leaves from bok choy, quarter and chop.
-Rinse again and drain.
+Remove any discolored outer leaves from bok choy, quarter, and coarsely chop.
+Rinse again and drain or pat dry.

 Peel, trim, and cut carrot into ¼" slices on an angle.

-Pat shrimp dry, and season with 1 tsp. seasoning (reserve remaining for sauce).
+Pat shrimp dry, and season all over with 1 tsp. seasoning blend (reserve remaining for sauce).

 Cook the Vegetables